mnrojas2/DiaBloS/docs/source/developer.rst

 Graph simulation algorithm
 --------------------------

-The algorithm to simulate a block diagram is based on the following paper: [XXXXX]
+The algorithm to simulate a block diagram, will be posted soon.
+.. is based on the following paper: [XXXXX]

 Data management